Kar1stan/MadLibs/README.md

 ```

 ## 🚀 Run the project
-To run the tests using Chrome open terminal and run the command:
+To run the project open terminal and run the command:
 ```
 $ python madlibs.py
 ```